norseghost/norseghost.github.io/_posts/2018-09-11-social-constructivism-and-the-cognitively-impaired.md

 tags: social-education social-constructivism ASF sociology narrative-analysis
 ---

-I was first intruduced to the concept of social constructivism while studying to be a social educator.
-From what I recall of that lecture, most of it blew right over mhy head.
+I was first introduced to the concept of social constructivism while studying to be a social educator.
+From what I recall of that lecture, most of it blew right over my head.
 What?
 This table only has the properties of a table because we collectively assign the concept 'table' these physical characteristics?
 Beg pardon?
 (In fact, this very example of constructivism taken to the extreme was given at a lecture today - somewhat derisively)